 O’Connor depicted a solar panel as the gas station, a battery as the fuel tank, a Go Power! solar controller as the automatic fuel shut-off valve, and the wire harness as the fuel line.
 In O’Connor’s analogy, 100 amps are like 100 gallons of fuel.
 Go Power!
 Solar Flex solar panels can generate up to six amps of “solar fuel” an hour in sunny conditions and up to three amps in overcast conditions.
 Multiple panels can be combined to generate whatever level of power a vehicle’s service duty requires.

-Solar Flex solar panels are up to 82 percent lighter and their monocrystalline cells produce more power per square foot than other solar modules.
+Solar Flex solar panels are up to 82% lighter and their monocrystalline cells produce more power per square foot than other solar modules.
 They are designed to provide optimum charging solutions for batteries in both bright sunlight and overcast conditions.

-O’Connor also explained that Go Power! systems use flexible, ultra-durable monocrystalline Solar Flex panels that are up to 24 percent efficient, 14 percent more than other panel technologies.
+O’Connor also explained that Go Power! systems use flexible, ultra-durable monocrystalline Solar Flex panels that are up to 24% efficient, 14% more than other panel technologies.
 They also use advanced Go Power!
-Maximum Power Point Tracking (MPPT) solar controllers that are 98 percent efficient and deliver 30 percent more power from each panel.
+Maximum Power Point Tracking (MPPT) solar controllers that are 98% efficient and deliver 30% more power from each panel.